xuan25/Updater/README.md

 **A automatic updater solution based on Github api**

+## Description

+This is a simple auto-update solution for standalone executables

+It will fetch updates from the Github release page.

+Version checking is by comparing the version code on the Github release page and the version code build-in the current program.

 ## Config

 To use this updater you need to setup a numbers of variables